Genesis, Covenant, and the Land Ethic

 The Shmitah texts teach us not just about Biblical Israel, but also about resolving our environmental crisis now, and about creating peace in the holy land.
 Check out Leopold’s “The Land Ethic” (on this site) to see how closely Shmitah corresponds to modern ecological ideas about how we need to live.

-These study sheets are based on more than two decades of teaching all over the world, and discussions among hundreds of students, refined and with an introduction to make them usable by you.
-They highlight connections between the story of the garden of Eden and the observance of the Shmitah, and are supplemented by commentary that will help you make new connections.
+These study sheets are based on more than three decades of teaching all over the world, and discussions among hundreds of students, refined and with an introduction to make them usable by you.
+They highlight connections between the stories of the garden of Eden and the flood and the observance of the Shmitah, and are supplemented by commentary that will help you make new connections.
 Prepare these texts in chevruta (paired study partners) or in a study group.
-(If you've finished working through the material, you can also use the abridged version called tamtzit3 found here to teach other people, but please study the long version with commentary first.)
+You can also use this abridged version for teaching, but if you’re leading, but I recommend studying the long version with commentary first.
+(Note: this page includes an attachment which is out-of-date called “tamtzit” — do not use that one.
+I have not found the way to delete it.
+Only use this:)

 Please let me know about your insights.
 Contact me at rebduvid86 at gmail.com, or through neohasid.org, where you can learn more ecoTorah and sign up for our list.